tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Working in large companies like Amazon, Google, Facebook, Linkedin, Microsoft, and more can be invigorating.
 I love working with mainstream commercial products like Fire TV &mdash; literally, it seems like every day I see an article talking about Amazon products or the company in some way.
 It's interesting to be working in a space that has influence, which is frequently in the news (for good or bad), and which is on the forefront of technology.
 These companies are shaping culture and so many other details of our lives.
 For example, even Fire TV may seem like a simple device, but it's one of the technology products fueling the cord-cutter revolution that is disrupting the cable industry.
 Amazon is now taking TV to another category of experience by integrating Alexa into the experience (providing more of a hands-free interaction using natural language).

 Before I moved into Santa Clara, I considered two alternatives besides the Bay area: Austin and Seattle.
 Texas offers a much more affordable housing market and many tech jobs.
-Seattle also has an abundance of jobs, and the real estate market slightly better but still expensive (food seems to cost more Seattle too).
+Seattle also has an abundance of jobs, and the real estate market is slightly better but still expensive (food seems to cost more Seattle too).
 Traffic in all of these cities is pretty horrible, but you might be able to avoid this by becoming a bicycle commuter (as I have).
 In the end, I chose California because it seemed like the Ivy League of technology spaces, so I wanted to experience it for myself.

 Will I stay here forever?
 Probably not.
 I'll probably never be able to afford a home here, but for the time being, accruing experience at some well-known companies seems like a worthwhile investment.

 Overall, tech companies will continue to grow and expand outside of Silicon Valley.
-There's not enough space in Silicon Valley, and the number of engineers gets fewer and fewer as companies grow.
+There's not enough space in Silicon Valley, and the number of engineers becomes fewer and fewer as companies grow and expand.
 Many say that Silicon Valley's days are over, since it's no longer practical for a startup to launch in the conditions here.
 So if you want to come to California to work as a technical writer, great.
 But many other locations might be more ideal.
-(For more thoughts on API tech writer jobs in Silicon Valley, see [Do you have to relocate to an urban tech hub to find a technical writing job?](https://idratherbewriting.com/2018/04/27/tech-dystopia-and-where-the-tech-comm-jobs-are/).)

 ## <i class="fa fa-user-circle"></i> How to conduct a simple test